- Schools -

 Students have the opportunity to join the Senior School Drama Club where they meet once a week to rehearse a play for performance during the year.

 Auditions for the annual school production, which s a highlight of the College calendar, present students with different performance challenges and opportunities.
 Students are involved right across the board assisting with marketing, set design and construction, lighting, ushering, program sales, make-up, back stage tasks and performing in the live orchestra.

 Horse owners are encouraged to join the College Equestrian Team that competes in a variety of interschool events throughout the region.
 Team training days are held to provide young riders with professional tuition and horsemanship skills.
-We host our own Interschool Showjumping Event at the Ayr Hill Equestrian Centre in Clyde each year.
+We host our own Interschool Showjumping Event each year.

 International tours provide students with valuable cultural immersion and educational opportunites that cannot be replicated in the classroom.
 Three tours are offered to Years 10 - 12, and each tour offers a unique experience for students with varying formats, itineraries and styles of accomodation.